willpinha/dino/docs/the-basics/error-handling.md

     }

     func BadRequest() dino.Error {
+    	return dino.NewError(
+    		http.StatusBadRequest,
-    	return dino.NewError(http.StatusBadRequest, "There is something wrong with your request") }
+    		"There is something wrong with your request", dino.WithoutLog(),
+    	)
+    }
     ```